neoforged/.github/primers/26.1/index.md

     - `ClientboundSetEntityMotionPacket` is now a record
     - `ServerboundContainerClickPacket` now takes in a `ContainerInput` instead of a `ClickType`
     - `ServerboundInteractPacket` is now a record, now taking in the `Vec3` interaction location
+- `net.minecraft.resources`
+    - `FileToIdConverter` is now a record
-- `net.minecraft.resources.RegistryDataLoader#load` now returns a `CompletableFuture` of the frozen registry access
+    - `RegistryDataLoader#load` now returns a `CompletableFuture` of the frozen registry access
 - `net.minecraft.server.commands.ChaseCommand#DIMENSION_NAMES` is now final
 - `net.minecraft.server.dedicated.DedicatedServerProperties#acceptsTransfers` is now final
 - `net.minecraft.server.packs`
     - `BuiltInMetadata` has been merged in `ResourceMetadata`
         - `get` -> `ResourceMetadata#getSection`
         - `of` -> `ResourceMetadata#of`
+    - `PathPackResources#getNamespaces` now has a static overload that takes in the root directory `Path`
     - `VanillaPackResourcesBuilder#setMetadata` now takes in a `ResourceMetadata` instead of a `BuiltInMetadata`
+- `net.minecraft.server.players.OldUsersConverter#serverReadyAfterUserconversion` replaced by `areOldUserListsRemoves`, now `public`
 - `net.minecraft.tags.TagLoader`
     - `loadTagsFromNetwork` now takes in a `Registry` instead of a `WritableRegistry`, returning a map of tag keys to a list of holder entries
     - `loadTagsForRegistry` now has an overload which takes in registry key along with an element lookup, returning a map of tag keys to a list of holder entries